Consent Preferences

 Fill & Save

-We send your prescriptions to the pharmacy offering the best pricing for your specific medications.
-You pay the reduced price directly.
-No surprise fees.
+We send your prescriptions to the pharmacy offering favorable pricing for your specific medications.
+You pay the reduced price directly — no surprise fees.

-• Ovarian stimulation — Gonal-f, Follistim, or Menopur to stimulate egg development
+• Ovarian stimulation — Gonal-f, Follistim, or Menopur to support egg development

 • Ovulation prevention — Cetrotide or Ganirelix to prevent premature ovulation